charlesrosenbauer/Bzo-Compiler/README.md

 main :: () ;; ()
 ```

 Then we define main.
-Inside the do block, the first line defines a mutable variable ~io, and sets the type to IO.
+Inside the do block, the first line calls the IO constructor (which takes no parameters, so we just pass in a Nil), and we store it in a mutable variable, ~io.
 IO is a special type, and can only have one instance per function.
 A variable of the IO type can only be defined once outside of parameters.
 This is because the IO type is used to keep track of IO side effects; each function that performs IO actions must take it as an input, and return it as an output.
 This allows the compiler to easily track dependencies between functions for managing side effects, thus making parallelism easier.
 ```
-~io:IO
+() IO ~io
 ```

 The next line calls the print function, passing in a string, and the ~io variable.
 The print function returns an IO type, and so we store this back in ~io.
 This is also the end of the do block, and so the main function terminates here.